alexchristianvaneijk-hash/Acorn-Editions/_books/maupassant-the-legend-of-mont-saint-michel.md

 similar_books:
   - hardy-the-three-strangers
   - maupassant-two-friends
-Description: "A local peasant tells a visitor to the magnificent island abbey of Mont-Saint-Michel how the region's patron saint tricked the devil out of Normandy in a way only a salt-of-the-earth native Norman could imagine."
+description: "A local peasant tells a visitor to the magnificent island abbey of Mont-Saint-Michel how the region's patron saint tricked the devil out of Normandy in a way only a salt-of-the-earth native Norman could imagine."
+---